 Turkey; Turkish foreign and security policy; Discourse Analysis; Qualitative Research Methods; Kurdish nationalism in the Middle East; Kurdish conflicts in the Middle East; Peace and Conflict Studies; Accommodation of national minorities in Turkey, Iraq and Syria

 1. The Political Representation of Kurds in Turkey: New Actors and Modes of Participation in a Changing Society, London: I.B.
 Tauris, 2021.

 2. The Kurds in a New Middle East: The Changing Geopolitics of a Regional Conflict, London: Palgrave Macmillan, 2019.

 3. The Kurdish National Movement in Turkey: From Protest to Resistance, London and New York: Routledge, 2012 (Turkish translation, Türkiye'de Kürt Ulusal Hareketi: Direnişin Söylemi published on May 10, 2013; Reviewed in: New Middle Eastern Studies, Bustan: The Middle East Book Review, International Journal of Middle East Studies, Ethnopolitics and Kurdish Studies).

-1. Cambridge History of the Kurds, Cambridge: Cambridge University Press (Forthcoming, 2021) (with Hamit Bozarslan and Veli Yadirgi).
+1. The Cambridge History of the Kurds, Cambridge: Cambridge University Press, 2021 (with Hamit Bozarslan and Veli Yadirgi).